jxm-analytics/metrolinx-asset-strategy-case/README.md

 **Hold / Monitor**
 - All other cases, including assets with mixed or borderline performance

-This logic enables stakeholders to segment assets into action buckets — helping prioritize which properties need closer monitoring, reinvestment, or replacement.
+This logic enables the Metrolinx asset management team to segment assets into action buckets — helping prioritize which properties need closer monitoring, reinvestment, or replacement.

 ---